open-telemetry/weaver/crates/weaver_forge/README.md

 **Process Registry Attributes**

 The following JQ filter extracts the registry attributes from the resolved registry and
-returns a list of registry attributes grouped by namespace and sorted by attribute names.
+returns a list of registry attributes grouped by root namespace and sorted by attribute names.

 ```yaml
 templates: